FastAccounting/nobunaga/README.md

 ```

 ### Analize error
-Before analizing detection error,
+Before analyzing detection error,
-you need to prepare ground truth formated in [COCO object dtection](https://cocodataset.org/#home), its corresponding prediction results in JSON and image dataset.
+you need to prepare ground truth formated in [COCO object dtection](https://cocodataset.org/#home) and its corresponding prediction results in JSON and image dataset.

 Command line is as follows:
 ```bash